-Figures 6 and 7 show respectively the duration and the hazard for unemployed people exiting to other benefits.
-The two figures are very different from the figures of exits to employment (Figures 4 and 5).
+Figures 6 and 7 show, respectively, the duration and the hazard for unemployed people exiting to other benefits (e.g. social assistance, sickness benefit or disability pension,).
+The two figures are very different from the figures of exits to employment (figures 4 and 5).
 Within the first 6 months, the probability of exiting to other benefits increases significantly, whilst after this 6-month period the longer the unemployment duration, the lower the probability of exiting into other benefits.

-Figure 7 shows that the transition into other benefits is significantly higher if individuals have between 15 to 36 months left of UI compared to individuals having more than 36 months or less than 15 months to UI exhaustion.
-An explanation of the lack of influence of UI exhaustion on the hazard rate into other benefits is that people exiting to other benefits are sick and therefore use their unemployment period for applying for sickness leave, or early pension, or other such social schemes.
-This process starts usually long before the UI exhaustion and may explain why we do not find an increase in the hazard rate into other benefits close to UI exhaustion.
+Figure 7 shows that the transition into other benefits is significantly higher when individuals have between 15 to 36 months left of UI compared to individuals having more than 36 months or less than 15 months to UI exhaustion.
+An explanation of the lack of influence of UI exhaustion on the hazard rate into other benefits is that people exiting to other benefits are sick and therefore use their unemployment period for applying for sickness leave, early pension, or other such social schemes.
+This process starts usually long before the UI exhaustion and may explain why we find no increase in the hazard rate into other benefits close to UI exhaustion.

-FIGURE 6 The estimated duration effect of staying unemployed, presented as odds ratio of exiting to other support (compared to the first 3 months as unemployed)
+The estimated duration effect of staying unemployed, presented as odds ratio of exiting to other support (compared to the first 3 months as unemployed)